AryanSethiya/Review-Analysis_IMDB-Rnn-/README.md

-echo "# 🎬 Review Analysis IMDB - RNN
+# 🎬 Review Analysis IMDB - RNN

 ## 📌 Project Overview
 This project implements a **Recurrent Neural Network (RNN)** for **sentiment analysis** on IMDB movie reviews.
 Using **TensorFlow/Keras**, the model classifies movie reviews as **positive** or **negative** based on textual data.